hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/lectures_and_discourses/179_thoughts_on_the_gita.md

 for the most part at the Math, the headquarters of the Ramakrisnna Mission, located then at Alambazar.
-During this time several young men, who had been preparing themselves for some time previously, gathered round him and took the vows of Brahmacharya and Sannyâsa, and Swamiji began to train them for future work, by holding classes on the Gitâ and Vedanta, and initiating them into the practices of meditation.
+During this time several young men, who had been preparing themselves for some time previously, gathered round him and took the vows of Brahmacharya and Sannyāsa, and Swamiji began to train them for future work, by holding classes on the Gitā and Vedanta, and initiating them into the practices of meditation.
 In one of these classes he talked eloquently in Bengali on the Gita.
 The following is the translation of the summary of the discourse as it was entered in the Math diary:

-The book known as the Gita forms a part of the Mahâbhârata.
+The book known as the Gita forms a part of the Mahābhārata.
 To understand the Gita properly, several things are very important to know.
-First, whether it formed a part of the Mahabharata, i.e. whether the authorship attributed to Veda-Vyâsa was true, or if it was merely interpolated within the great epic; secondly, whether there was any historical personality of the name of Krishna; thirdly, whether the great war of Kurukshetra as mentioned in the Gita actually took place;
+First, whether it formed a part of the Mahabharata, i.e. whether the authorship attributed to Veda-Vyāsa was true, or if it was merely interpolated within the great epic; secondly, whether there was any historical personality of the name of Krishna; thirdly, whether the great war of Kurukshetra as mentioned in the Gita actually took place;